 Yasmin Ali interviews Jonathan Cable about his travels through engineering, to corporate finance, to archiving

-MY NAME is Yasmin Ali and I’m a chemical engineer working in the energy industry.
+MY NAME is Yasmin Ali and I’m a chemical engineer working in the energy sector.
 I was originally attracted to study chemical engineering because of the breadth of career opportunities it provides.
 To showcase this diversity, I've been talking to a range of fellow chemical engineers to find out what they do, how they got there, and why they do it.
-For this installment, I spoke to Jonathan Cable, Archivist for the Institution of Engineering and Technology (IET).
+For this instalment, I spoke to Jonathan Cable, Archivist for the Institution of Engineering and Technology (IET).